htutwaiphyoe/epic-react/react-fundamentals/README.md

 if value prop is provided, provide onChange handler so that the value is updated

 to give default value, use defaultValue prop

+## Rendering Arrays

+React needs a key prop when an array is rendered

+If an item is added in the list, React doesn’t really know whether an item is added in the middle, beginning, or end.
+And the same goes for when an item is removed (it doesn’t know whether that happened in the middle, beginning, or end either).

+If any of those React elements represent a component that is maintaining state, that can be pretty problematic.

+React is trying to compare the before and after with no knowledge of how the elements got from one position to another.

+giving index as key is also like default behavior

+Always pass unique id to the key props